 We begin by discussing the implications of our atlas on the local, low redshift galaxy literature presented in the introduction.
 For specific comparisons of equivalent width predictions, refer to Table 2.
 Throughout this discussion, we will be referencing our high metallicity, dusty simulations.

 As discussed in Satyapal et al. (2007), NGC 3621, an optically classified star forming galaxy at low redshift, emits [Ne V] 14 µm and 24 µm.
 In our simulations, [Ne V] 14 µm and 24 µm both get stronger with increasing metallicity.
 At solar metallicity, the peak log(W[Ne V]) of these two emission lines are 0.6 and 0.7 respectively, and in high metallicity (5.0 Z⊙) simulations they increase roughly by a factor of 2.5, climbing to 1.0 and 1.1, respectively.
-We note, however, that [Ne V] 14 µm and 24 µm emission on our grids begin at U ≈ 1.0, a higher ionization parameter than what is typically observed locally (-3 < log(U) < -1.5; Levesque et 2010).
+We note, however, that [Ne V] 14 µm and 24 µm emission on our grids begin at U ≈ 1.0, a higher ionization parameter than what is typically observed locally (-3 < log(U) < -1.5; Levesque et al. 2010).
 Thus, we agree with Satyapal et al.’s conclusion that AGN contribution is needed for local [Ne V] 14 µm and 24 µm emission.

 Lutz et al. (1998) report observations of local star forming galaxies that show weak nebular [O IV] 25.9 µm emission without any signs of AGN activity.
-In our dusty, 5.0 Z⊙ simulations, we find peak log(W[O IV]) = 1.6 (twice as strong as our baseline model emission and nearly 8 times as strong as our low-metallicity model); however, we again note that [O IV] 25.9 µm emission physical conditions present a higher-z.
+In our dusty, 5.0 Z⊙ simulations, we find the peak log(W[O IV]) = 1.6 (twice as strong as our baseline model emission and nearly 8 times as strong as our low-metallicity model); however, we again note that this [O IV] 25.9 µm emission only occurs when adopting the physical conditions typically present at higher-z, not those typical of the local universe.

 Lastly, Shirazi and Brinchmann (2012) report a significant number of optically classified star forming galaxies with strong He II λ4686 emission around z~0-0.4.
 They were able to recreate this emission assuming 0.2 Z⊙ in their simulations.
 We find that peak He II λ4686 emission does not change significantly as we vary from 0.2 to 5.0 Z⊙.
-The peak log(WHe II) varies from 1.2 with low metallicity to 1.1 with high metallicity.
+The peak log(WHe II) varies from 1.2 with low metallicity and solar metallicity to 1.1 with high metallicity.
 We find, however, that this emission does not occur in the range of local galaxies.
 Adopting dusty conditions, we find that peak He II λ4686 emission occurs in top right corner of the LOC plane—a region of extreme density and photon flux.
 Nonetheless, we do see minimal (log(WHe II) = 0.2) emission in our 0.2 Z⊙ simulations around log(U) < -2 and low density.
 Thus, we suggest that perhaps there are low metallicity pockets within these local galaxies, which contribute to their overall He II λ4686 emission.

 5.2 Comparisons to high-z galaxy literature